 I'm not beginner hiker.
-I have to say it's touchest hike i've done. the trail is hard to find and follow. the last part of the trail is very steep. it took us more than 2 hours to reach the lake.
+But I have to say it's toughest hike I've done. the trail is hard to find and follow. the last part of the trail is very steep. it took us more than 2 hours to reach the lake.
 Made it back to my car right before complete dark. me and my dogs are exhausted. we saw only one hiker on the logging road returning after failed attempt to find the trail.

 It is an adventure!